 - Overall greenhouse gas emissions are rising but emissions per service population are declining.
 Community-wide, Petaluma emitted 472,422 metric tons of carbon dioxide equivalent (MTCO2e) in 2018, up 3% from the 2010 greenhouse gas emissions estimate of 460,355 MTCO2e.
-Despite a 3% increase in overall emissions, annual per service population emissions decreased from 2010 to 2018 by 3% from 5.3 MTCO2e in 2010 to 5.2 MTCO2e in 2018. - Transportation continues to be largest, growing sector of emission.
+Despite a 3% increase in overall emissions, annual per service population emissions decreased from 2010 to 2018 by 3% from 5.3 MTCO2e in 2010 to 5.2 MTCO2e in 2018. - Transportation continues to be the largest sector of emissions.
 Greenhouse gas emissions from on-road transportation were the largest sector, accounting for 67% of all community emissions in 2018.
-Between 2010 and 2018, emissions grew by over 52,000 MTCO2e.
-More vehicle miles travel (overall and by per service population) contributed most significantly to the increased on-road transportation emissions. - Emissions from energy use in buildings declined.
+Emissions grew by over 52,000 MTCO2e between 2010-2018, however the increase was largely caused by the change in employment-related land use data from the 2010 transportation model. - Emissions from energy use in buildings declined.
 Nonresidential and residential energy use made up the second largest sector, accounting for 24% of all community emissions in 2018.
 Between 2010 and 2018, emissions fell by almost 51,000 MTCO2e, largely due to establishment of Sonoma Clean Power. - Solid waste emissions increased.
 Landfill emissions increased between 2010 and 2018 by almost 11,000 MTCO2e accounting for 7% of all community emissions in 2018.
 Landfill waste emissions increased significantly due in part to the Redwood Landfill processing methane less efficiently.